Josh Donaldson Preview, Player Props: Brewers vs. Cubs

-After going 1-for-2 with a double in his most recent game, Josh Donaldson and the Milwaukee Brewers take on the Chicago Cubs (who will hand the ball to Kyle Hendricks) at 8:10 PM ET on Friday.
+After going 0-for-3 in his most recent game, Josh Donaldson and the Milwaukee Brewers face the Chicago Cubs (who will hand the ball to Jordan Wicks) at 7:10 PM ET on Saturday.

-He had a one-hit showing in his previous game (1-for-2) against the Cardinals.
+He had a hitless performance in his previous game (0-for-3) against the Cubs.

 Sportsbook Promo Codes